Overlay Strategies with Futures and Options

 Poor use cases:

-The durable lesson: Overlays are risk management tools, not return generators.
+The core principle: Overlays are risk management tools, not return generators.
 They let you implement views efficiently and protect against scenarios—but the alpha (or lack thereof) comes from your underlying positions.

 Portable alpha: Using derivatives for beta exposure while generating alpha elsewhere.
 See: Portable Alpha Concepts in Fixed Income.